quetzal/ansible-bareos/README.md

 It deploys 1 director, 1 storage with local backup device and any number of clients.
-Modify roles/bareos-dir/templates/bareos-dir.conf to change backup job definitions.
+Modify roles/bareos-dir/templates/bareos-dir.d/ to change backup job definitions.
+Il you add some file, add them to tasks.
 Change passwords in group_vars/all

+It include bareos-xtrabackup plugin for mysql-like backups: https://github.com/bareos/bareos-contrib/tree/master/fd-plugins/bareos_percona